phoenixframework/phoenix/C_routing.md

 Endpoints organize all the plugs common to every request, and apply them before dispatching into the router(s) with their underlying `:browser`, `:api`, and custom pipelines.
 The default Endpoint plugs do quite a lot of work.
 Here they are in order.

 - [Plug.Static](http://hexdocs.pm/plug/Plug.Static.html) - serves static assets.
-Since this plug comes before the router, serving of static assets is not logged
+Since this plug comes before the logger, serving of static assets is not logged

 - [Plug.Logger](http://hexdocs.pm/plug/Plug.Logger.html) - logs incoming requests